gor181/build-course-r/chapter1.md

 key: d0b5f26b7b
 ```

 Have a look at the plot that showed up in the viewer to the right.
+Which type of movie has the worst rating assigned to it?Have a look at the plot that showed up in the viewer to the right.
+Which type of movie has the worst rating assigned to it?Have a look at the plot that showed up in the viewer to the right.
+Which type of movie has the worst rating assigned to it?Have a look at the plot that showed up in the viewer to the right.
+Which type of movie has the worst rating assigned to it?Have a look at the plot that showed up in the viewer to the right.
+Which type of movie has the worst rating assigned to it?Have a look at the plot that showed up in the viewer to the right.
+Which type of movie has the worst rating assigned to it?Have a look at the plot that showed up in the viewer to the right.
+Which type of movie has the worst rating assigned to it?Have a look at the plot that showed up in the viewer to the right.
+Which type of movie has the worst rating assigned to it?Have a look at the plot that showed up in the viewer to the right.
+Which type of movie has the worst rating assigned to it?Have a look at the plot that showed up in the viewer to the right.
+Which type of movie has the worst rating assigned to it?Have a look at the plot that showed up in the viewer to the right.
+Which type of movie has the worst rating assigned to it?Have a look at the plot that showed up in the viewer to the right.
 Which type of movie has the worst rating assigned to it?

 `@instructions`
 - Adventure